 Exactly what is The silicon valley organization?

-We are an organization that represents the Silicon Valley region's businesses.
+We are Silicon Valley's largest Chamber of Commerce, representing the Silicon Valley region's businesses.
 Our staff works on behalf of our membership to further the interests of business, improve the economy and the quality of life.
 Local businesses are members, and they elect a board of directors or executive council to set policy for The SVO.
 The board or council then hires a president/CEO, plus staffing appropriate to size, to run the organization.

 How old is The SVO?